axtk/idst/README.md

     const [, setState] = useStore(store, false);

     const handleClick = () => {
-        // `draftState` acts like a mutable for convenience, while
+        // `draftState` acts like a mutable for convenience and passes
-        // the store state itself remains immutable setState(draftState => {
+        // the updates to the immutable store state under the hood setState(draftState => {
             draftState.counter++;
         });